The Muslim Belief in Angels

 “Who believe in the Unseen, are steadfast in prayer, and spend out of what We have provided for them;”

 Angels in Islam:

-Angels in Quran are described of having wings; some of them have two wings, others have three or four.
+Angels in the Quran are described as having wings; some of them have two wings, others have three or four.

-There are also indicators in Quran that angels are described of surpassing beauty.
-We all know the story of Joseph (Yusuf) in Quran and how he was described of having the beauty and glory of a blessed angel.
+There are also indicators in Quran that angels are described as surpassing beauty.
+We all know the story of Joseph (Yusuf) in Quran and how he was described as having the beauty and glory of a blessed angel.

 Characteristics of Angels in Islam